NVSL/Swoop/doc/EFP.rst

  4. **Leaf classes** These inlude :class:`Wire`, :class:`Smd`, :class:`Note` and many others that represent the basic building blocks of the Eagle files.

-Many of these subclasses contain multiple collections of sub-elements.
+The container subclasses contain multiple collections of sub-elements.
 These collections are stored either lists or maps.
 The order of the sub-elements in lists corresponds to their order in the Eagle file.
 For maps, the key is usually the sub-element's :code:`name` attribute.
-Subclasses may also contain singleton sub-elements and attribute (which correspond to attributes in the Eagle file format).
+Subclasses may also contain singleton sub-elements and attributes (which correspond to attributes in the Eagle file format).

 The :class:`Symbol` class illustrates all of these possibilities.
-It includes a singleton :class:`Description` sub-element, a list of :class:`DrawingElement` sub-elements, and a map matching pin names :class:`Pin` sub-elements.
+It includes a singleton :class:`Description` sub-element, a list of :class:`DrawingElement` sub-elements, and a map matching pin names to :class:`Pin` sub-elements.
 It also includes a single attribute called :code:`name`.

 Subclasses provide a variety of methods to access, modify, and query sub-elements and attributes.
-These methods follow a consistent naming
+These methods follow a consistent naming convention.
-convention:

 Attributes and can be accessed or modified the methods end with :code:`_<attr>` where :code:`<attr>` is the attribute name.
 Singletons accessors are similar.
 For lists and maps, the methods end with :code:`_<subelement>s` or :code:`_<subelement>` or where :code:`<subelement>` is the name of the list or map in question.
 For instance, :meth:`Symbol.get_drawing_elements()` returns the drawing elements of the :class:`Symbol` object, and :meth:`Symbol.get_pin()` finds the :class:`Pin` object given its name.

-Each of the standard accessors is described below.
-For details on :class:`EagleFilePart` and the specific subclasses, see the documentation for those classes.
+Each of the standard accessors and mutators is described below after the documentation for :class:`EagleFilePart` itself.
+For details on specific subclasses, see the documentation for those classes.

 EagleFilePart